-EU Directive gives NHS patients the right to receive planned, emergency and unplanned healthcare services abroad.
+EU still gives NHS patients the right to receive planned, emergency and unplanned healthcare services abroad.
 Treatment can be both in state and private clinics abroad.

 How to apply for an NHS refund for treatment abroad?

-Who can apply for NHS refund for treatment received abroad?
+Who can apply for an NHS refund for treatment received abroad?

 - All patients legally living in England;